Davi9ci/FanucSimpleLib/README.md

 ## Cycle Stop (`FB_FanucCycleStop`)

 Sends a 20 ms CSTOPI pulse (UI[4]) to stop the running program.
+Rising edge on `bTrigger` triggers the sequence.

+**States:** Idle → Pulsing (20 ms) → Done → Idle.
-Rising edge on `bTrigger` sends the pulse; `bDone` goes TRUE for one scan when complete.
+`bBusy` is TRUE while the pulse is active. `bDone` goes TRUE for one scan when complete.

-The effect on the running program depends on the **"CSTOPI for ABORT"** setting on the controller (MENU → SYSTEM → Config item 6):

-- **DISABLE** – program stops at the end of its current cycle (graceful stop).
-- **ENABLE** – program is immediately aborted at the current line.

-This FB sends the pulse unconditionally; the controller setting determines the behaviour.
+This FB sends the pulse unconditionally.

 ---